adithyasunil04/MySQL-Frontend-GUI/README.md

 Other than that, there's hardly any difference.

 # System Requirements:
-This program should run on your Windows computer with Python3, MySQL Server, and the below-mentioned Python Libraries installed in the virtual environment.
+This program should run on your Linux computer with Python3, MySQL Server, and the below-mentioned Python Libraries installed in the virtual environment.

 # Installation Pre-requisites
 1. The Following Python Libraries are required to execute the program: